BBC accused of misleading viewers on Trump speech two years before Panorama edit

 According to The Daily T podcast, Mick Mulvaney, a guest on the Newsnight episode, said live on air that the footage “spliced together” separate parts of the speech.

-In audio of the footage, Mr Trump’s former chief of staff said: “Your video actually spliced together the presentation.
+In audio of the footage, Mr Trump’s former chief of staff-turned-special envoy to Northern Ireland, who resigned after the 2021 events at the Capitol, said: “Your video actually spliced together the presentation.

 “He said we’re going to go down and we’re going to cheer on our senators and our house members… and that line about ‘and we fight and fight like hell’ is actually later in the speech, yet your video makes it look like those two things came together.”